andrewcmapes/VIX-Processing/README.md

-The following folders contain the following:
+The repository folders contain the following:

 The VIX Codes folder contain two different .py files.
 One is for processing data extracted from the CBOE website, the other is for analysing the data for gathering insight.